ZettelGeist/zettelgeist/docs/tutorial.md

 - Hit enter, and in an instant you will have a file with all the searched data under that name.
 Open Gatsby-Body-Part-1.txt with your editor.
 Or upload it to GDocs and open it there.
 It will have your notes on those issues all in one place for you to put into your paper document where you need it.

-- THAT'S how to use the _notecard_ notetaking system to take notes, mark them for particular content, find them, collect them, and then pull them into your paper--all using the computer instead of paper notecards (not that there is anything wrong with paper notecards, they still rock, but we are digital writers now).
+- THAT'S how to use the _notecard_ notetaking system to take notes, mark them for particular content, find them, collect them, and then pull them into your paper -- all using the computer instead of paper notecards (not that there is anything wrong with paper notecards, they still rock, but we are digital writers now).

 - ZettelGeist has been made to make this great, traditional, powerful way to do research (on anything) or just write or just make lists or... as immediate as possible, but without trapping you in one word processing system OR trapping your notes (etc.) in on note-system.
 It allows you to put it in (according to some classic rules) and then GET THEM OUT in the bits and pieces that you actually need.